keboola/connection-docs/components/use-cases/ecommerce/ecommerce.md

 ![Facebook Ads Data Source](/components/use-cases/ecommerce/facebook-ads-data-source.png)

-Log into Facebook with redirection from this step and allow Keboola to see the data.
+Log in into Facebook with redirection from this step and allow Keboola to see the data.

 From the list of accounts select the accounts from which you want to download data.